 Part of the reason that they’re lazy is that when you show up to work.
 The workplace provides that structure, the feel, the environment, for employees.
 So they don’t have to learn how to be good at managing their time.

 However, being at home, there are lots of distractions.
-And it’s ridiculously easy to get distracted.
+And distractions are ridiculously easy to encounter.

 Even if you do get into a deep work groove at home.
-Your body rejects the habit of not going to the bathroom, or getting hydrated.
+Your body rejects the habit of not going to the bathroom or staying hydrated.

 At home, nobody comes by your desk and interrupts you and asked you to go for coffee.

 So you might work for two hours non-stop and forget to drink water so you’re a little bit dehydrated, your body starts to become let’s say dissatisfied with what you’re doing to it.